CULT 7003 Environmental Humanities

 Legacy Code 102339

-Coordinator Joshua Wodak Opens in new window
+Coordinator Josh Wodak Opens in new window

-Description This unit provides an overview of the emerging interdisciplinary field of Environmental Humanities.
+Description This subject provides an overview of the emerging interdisciplinary field of Environmental Humanities.
 It provides a space of dialogue for Humanities, Arts and Social Sciences (HASS) and Science, Technology, Engineering and Mathematics (STEM) students to work collaboratively in developing novel ways of thinking about the relationships between culture and nature.
-The Unit centres on emerging conceptual trends interrogating notions such as: Anthropocene, extinction, planetary boundaries, critical zones, socio-ecological change dynamics, as a way of engaging with fundamental questions of meaning, justice, value, responsibility and purpose in a time of rapid and escalating change.
-The unit also focuses on methodological issues and tackles questions of co-construction between HASS and STEM disciplines.
+The subject centres on emerging conceptual trends interrogating notions such as: Anthropocene, extinction, planetary boundaries, critical zones, socio-ecological change dynamics, as a way of engaging with fundamental questions of meaning, justice, value, responsibility and purpose in a time of rapid and escalating change.
+The subject also focuses on methodological issues and tackles questions of co-construction between HASS and STEM disciplines.

 School Graduate Research School